Now that you already know how to get into consulting, it's time to find out how taxes work for consultants.

 In the U.S. alone, there are more than 42 million self-employed individuals.
 For many of those, dealing with taxes on consulting fees is a headache -- one that confuses and frustrates even the most number-savvy people, on par with the difficulty presented to some by contract templates or statement of work templates.

-However, independent consultant taxes aren’t optional.
+However, independent consultant or self employment taxes aren’t optional.
 While it can be tricky territory, learning how to calculate and pay self-employment taxes for your consulting work is a small price to pay to have the freedom of being your own boss.

 In this article, we’ll explore taxes on consulting fees in more detail, giving you the insights you need to prepare for tax season.